annogen/check_fasta_for_probe_design/README.md

 # Test whether supplied sequences in fasta file(s) comply with Annogen probe design requirements

 This is an R-script which tests whether sequences and sequence labels are compliant.
 It can be run from the commandline or be sourced into an interactive R-session.

+## Output

+### Exit status

+The script returns 0 if all sequence/ID's are correct, and 1 otherwise.
+The return value is returned as exit status when the script is run from the commandline, or as return value from the function 'check_client_fasta_input(..)' when run interactively.

+### Full table of test results per sequence

+Each sequence/ID, and each REF/ALT set, is tested on a number of criteria.
+For each test a value is returned where '0' always means the sequence/ID passed the test correctly.
+A non-zero value always means the sequence/ID failed the test.

+Tests:

+* sequence ID's are unique
+* sequences are unique
+* sequences do not contain duplicated reverse complement sequences
+* length of sequences are within limits
+* sequence consist of standard bases only
+* the sequence ID has correct format
+* (sequence ID's do not contain spaces)
+* sets of REF/ALT contain exactly 1 REF and >=1 ALT
+* each ALT is tagged with an integer (ALT_n), which is unique within the REF/ALT set

+Running the tests builds a table with rows for every sequence, and a column for every test.
+This table is written to file if option -o is given

+### Summary of tests

+A summary of the tests is by default written to stdout (unless option '-q'), and optionally to a log file (option -l).
+The summary specifies the total number of sequences tested, and for each test the number of sequences failing that test.

 ## Usage